Despite being Spain’s 4th largest city and the Andalusian capital, Seville maintains all the charm, culture and authenticity of a small town.

 While the Royal Alcázar of Seville has long been a tourist destination, its popularity has further increased since it was featured in the Game of Thrones fifth season.

-Tickets are available on the day, however the lines are usually long.
-It is well worth booking your tickets online in advance to avoid the queue.
+Tickets are available on the day, however, the lines are usually long and often sell out.
+It is well worth booking your skip-the-line tickets online in advance to avoid the queue and guarantee your entry.
 If tickets are sold out for the day you intend to go, then you can book a guided tour or arrive early to wait in line for tickets.

-Pro tip: Tickets are free on Mondays!
-Make sure you book your ticket online for a booking fee of €1 per ticket to skip the line.
+⭐️ Pro tip: Tickets are free on Mondays from 18:00 to 19:00 from April to September, and from 16:00 to 17:00 from October to March!
+Make sure you book your ticket online on the Real Alcazár website for a booking fee of €1 per ticket to skip the line.

 The next stop on this 3 days in Seville itinerary is Catedral de Santa María de la Sede, more commonly referred to as Catedral de Sevilla (or Seville Cathedral).
 It is the largest gothic cathedral in the world and the third-largest church in the world, as well as being a UNESCO World Heritage Site.